nitolar/No-Voice-Overed-Quests-TTS/readme.md

 ## Changelog

+### 22.09.2024

+- Improved the process of cleaning up text passed to be read by pyttsx3 or AI TTS.
+- Improved finding model file
+- Added some new commonly misinterpreted characters.
+- Increased the possible area for a name to appear in genshin

 ### 30.07.2024

 - Improved the process of cleaning up text passed to be read by pyttsx3 or AI TTS.